craigerskine/legendofmana.info/_site/walkthrough/events/niccolos-business-unusual-3.md

 Enter the *Mindas Ruins* and follow these instructions:

-p(mb-5 p-2 bg-red-500 text-white font-bold uppercase rounded).
-Note: These instructions need an overhaul!
+Note: These instructions need an overhaul!{.mb-5 .p-2 .bg-red-500 .text-white .font-bold .uppercase .rounded}

 * Up
 * Upper Left